 - Dental implant financing for bad credit is viable through your FSA, even though most health and dental insurance plans do not cover bone grafting and implant surgeries.

 - Health insurance covers oral surgery when medically necessary, such as the extraction of bone-impacted wisdom teeth and correcting congenital jaw issues.

 Bad Credit Medical Loans

-If offered by an employer, an FSA-enabled interest-free medical procedure loan is available to every employee – even those with bad credit and FICO scores below 500 – without pulling your consumer report.
+If offered by an employer, an FSA-enabled interest-free medical procedure loan is available to every employee – even those with bad credit and scores below 500 – without pulling your consumer report.